 The electric utility shall use the performance measures specified in subsection (1)(C) at the appropriate stages of the IRP analysis to judge the relative performances of alternative resource plans.

-All electric utility performance measures shall be transparent, reproducible, and provide an objective comparison of the alternative resource plans analyzed in the electric utility’s integrated resource plan (IRP) filings.
+All electric utility performance measures shall be transparent, reproducible, and provide an objective comparison of the alternative resource plans analyzed in the electric utility’s integrated resource plan.

 The electric utility’s performance measures shall include the following, at a minimum:

-Reliability metrics that demonstrate the adequacy, flexibility, and operational reliability of the resource portfolio, including:
+Reliability metrics that demonstrate the adequacy, flexibility, and operational reliability of the resource portfolio, which may include but which are not limited to:

 Loss of Load Expectation (LOLE), expressed in days per year;